cypress-io/github-action/README.md

 [![start example](https://github.com/cypress-io/github-action/workflows/example-start/badge.svg?branch=master)](.github/workflows/example-start.yml)

-**Note:** GitHub cleans up the running server processes automatically.
-This action does not stop them.
+**Note:** A server continues to run until the end of the GitHub workflow job that started it.
+At the end of the job the GitHub workflow runner executes a "Complete job" phase automatically where it terminates any server processes which are still running.

 ### Start multiple servers